Corollarium/Formularium/docs/frontend.md

 `bash vendor/corollarium/formularium/util/makeFramework.sh MyFramework`

+Which will generate Renderable classes for all non-abstract datatypes, and the main Framework class.

 The `Framework` class can set the elements added to `<head>` or to the bottom of the page (which can be used to generate standalone pages, like in the kitchen sink) and the final composition of the rendered elements (useful if you are implementing support for a JS framework like Vue which requires extra scaffolding).

 # Renderable

 ## Creating your own renderable

-Run this to create a class for a datatype called `mine`:

-`php vendor/corollarium/formularium/util/makeDatatype.php --datatype=mine --basetype=string --path=.`

-Edit the created file `Datatype_mine.php` and fill the `getRandom()` and `validate()` methods.
+Sometimes you need to customize the rendered output as well, to implement specific widgets, add new attributes to the HTML etc. Renderables work by composition, so often you may just write the classe for the `HTML` frontend.
+You can use a script to generate the class stub for you.

+`bash vendor/corollarium/formularium/util/makeFramework.sh HTML Datatype_xxx.php`

+This will generate a `Frontend/[yourfrontend]/Renderable/Renderable_xxx.php` file.

-You often will want to use an existing basetype to inherit from existing datatypes.
-This will use the same Renderable from the basetype, so it will automatically render without any extra frontend code.
-Here's how to write your own Renderable class.
+You often will want to use an existing basetype to inherit and just alter the HTML.
+Remember that you may receive HTML from previous frameworks and other ones might use it later when implementing your code.